isoriano1968/oi_swm/README.md

 Update:

 I added a minimal python/dbus service that shall service as proxy to api.py which can interact with the pkg manager of OpenIndiana and Solaris.
-Currently it retrieves the method and packageName and would then have to interact with the pkg manager (still missing as I have no python experiene).
+Currently it retrieves the method and packageName and would then have to interact with the pkg manager (still missing as I have no python experience).

 Remmeber to start the service first and then the app.